jpalardy/jpalardy.github.io/_posts/2016-12-26-best-books-i-read-2016.markdown

 This book skips the politics and deals quantitatively with the problem.
 How much energy is there in a gallon of oil?
 How much energy do you need to move a car?
-The physics is going to be explained to you and you're going to make these calculations yourself.
+The physics is going to be explained to you, and you're going to make these calculations yourself.

 This book paints a sobering picture of the current situation but offers